- How you move through - and eventually beyond a divorce is your choice.

 You and your spouse are both willing to be transparent and engage in a good faith negotiation.

-Because the mediation process is transparent, you and your spouse will both need to be prepared to engage in a good faith negotiation.
+Because mediation is a transparent process, you and your spouse will both need to be prepared to engage in a good faith negotiation.